buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_3_Let_Users_Mint_Your_NFT.md

       });
   }, [address]);

-  // ... include all your other code that was alread there below.
+  // ... include all your other code that was already there below.
 ```

 We just tell thirdweb that we want to be on Rinkeby using `new ThirdwebSDK("rinkeby")`.
 Then, we create `bundleDropModule` and all we need is the address of our deployed ERC-1155 contract!
 When we do this, thirdweb gives us a little object we can easily use to interact with our contract.